 Medicaid Lawsuit.
-In May 2019, the Company filed a lawsuit under the Administrative Procedure Act ("APA") in U.S. District Court for the District of Columbia ("Court") against the U.S. Department of Health and Human Services ("HHS") and CMS (collectively, the "Agency").
-The dispute involves the base date average manufacturer price ("AMP") under the Medicaid Drug Rebate Program for Mallinckrodt's Acthar® Gel.
+In May 2019, the Company filed a lawsuit under the Administrative Procedure Act ("APA") in the District Court against the U.S. Department of Health and Human Services ("HHS") and CMS (collectively, the "Agency").
+The dispute involves the base date AMP under the Medicaid Drug Rebate Program for Mallinckrodt's Acthar Gel.
 A drug's "base date AMP" is used to calculate the Medicaid rebate amount payable by the drug's manufacturer to state Medicaid agencies when the drug is prescribed to Medicaid beneficiaries.
-At issue in the lawsuit is whether the U.S. Food and Drug Administration ("FDA")'s 2010 approval of a new drug application for use of Acthar Gel in treating infantile spasms rendered Acthar Gel eligible for a new base date AMP, as indicated by CMS's written communications in 2012.
+At issue in the lawsuit is whether the U.S. Food and Drug Administration ("FDA")'s 2010 approval of a new drug application for use of Acthar Gel in treating infantile spasms rendered Acthar Gel eligible for a new base date AMP, as indicated by CMS' written communications in 2012.
 In May 2019, CMS indicated that if the Company failed to revert to use of the original base date AMP in its calculation of Acthar Gel Medicaid rebates, CMS would identify the Company as being out of compliance with its Medicaid Drug Rebate Program reporting requirements, among other potential actions, triggering certain negative consequences.
-As such, the Company filed a lawsuit alleging (i) that CMS has violated the Medicaid drug rebate statute, (ii) that CMS has violated its own regulations defining "single source drug," (iii) that CMS has failed to adequately explain its change in position based on two letters that CMS sent Questcor Pharmaceuticals Inc. ("Questcor") in 2012 regarding the base date AMP for Acthar Gel, (iv) that CMS failed to give the Company fair notice of its latest position, and (v) that CMS should be prohibited from applying its new position retroactively.
-The Court held a hearing regarding this matter in August 2019.
+As such, the Company filed a lawsuit alleging (i) that CMS has violated the Medicaid drug rebate statute, (ii) that CMS has violated its own regulations defining "single source drug," (iii) that CMS has failed to adequately explain its change in position based on two letters that CMS sent Questcor in 2012 regarding the base date AMP for Acthar Gel, (iv) that CMS failed to give the Company fair notice of its latest position, and (v) that CMS should be prohibited from applying its new position retroactively.
+The District Court held a hearing regarding this matter in August 2019.